freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-143-investigating-the-torricelli-point-of-a-triangle/index.md

 ---
-title: Problem 143: Investigating the Torricelli point of a triangle
+title: Investigating the Torricelli point of a triangle
 ---
 ## Problem 143: Investigating the Torricelli point of a triangle